Turning Leaf Therapy LLC

 Picture

-Written by: Samara Perez, Counseling Intern
+Written by: Samara Perez, Prelicensed Therapist

 Survivors are strong individuals who have overcome some difficulty or traumatic experience.
 Surviving a sexual assault is a traumatic experience as it violates the body and mind.
 Boundaries have been crossed and it feels like all control over the situation has been lost.
 This is when the mind decides to go into fight, flight, or freeze mode.
 Your mind does this to protect you from the mental and physical pains of being violated and to help you survive the experience.
 While this process can be a protective factor in the moment, sometimes these mechanisms can be detrimental if they persist for too long.
 When this happens, it can be considered a trauma response.